This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your child's healthcare provider before you give your child medicine for his cough.
+- Ask your child's healthcare provider before you give your child medicine for his or her cough.
 Cough medicines may stop your child from coughing up mucus.
-Also, children under 6 years old should not take certain over-the-counter cough and cold medicines.
-Children under 2 should not be given any cough and cold medicines.
+Also, children younger than 4 years should not take over-the-counter cough and cold medicines.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.